Newyn/Matching-fruits--/README.md

 Pour pouvoir tester le jeu, vous pouvez vous rendre sur la page <a href="http://vtriquet.github.com/Matching-fruits--/">http://vtriquet.github.com/Matching-fruits--/</a>
 <hr /><hr /><hr />

-##Matching Fruits !
-(EN)
+##Matching Fruits (EN)

 ###Presentation

-Matching Fruits! is a web app Bejeweled-like for FirefoxOS on the theme on fruits.
+Matching Fruits is a web app Bejeweled-like for FirefoxOS on the theme on fruits.

 The objective of this project is to :